Omani cuisine

-Omani cuisine is part of the Khaleeji cuisine and is influenced by Arab, Pakistani cuisine, Iranian, Indian, Asian, Eastern Mediterranean, and African cuisine, reflecting Oman's position as a vast trading empire at the intersection of traditional spice trade routes.
+Omani cuisine is part of the Khaleeji cuisine and is influenced by Arab, Indian, Iranian, Asian, Greek, and African cuisine, reflecting Oman's position as a vast trading empire at the intersection of traditional spice trade routes.
 Dishes are often based on chicken, fish, and lamb, as well as the staple of rice.
 Most Omani dishes tend to contain a rich mixture of spices, herbs, and marinades.
-Omani cuisine differs from other cuisines in the Arabian peninsula, as it is less spicy and rarely served warm.

 Pork consumption is forbidden to Muslims in Oman, in accordance with Islamic dietary laws.
-However, pork products are allowed importation to the country and are restricted to non-Muslims.
+However, pork products are allowed to be imported into the country and are restricted to non-Muslims.

 Characteristics

 Although Omani cuisine varies within different regions of Oman, most dishes across the country have a staple of curry, cooked meat, rice, and vegetables.
-Soups are also common and are usually made from chicken, lamb, and vegetables (e.g. smoked eggplant).
+Soups are also common and are usually made from chicken, lamb, and vegetables (such as smoked eggplant).
 The main meal is usually eaten in the middle of the day, while dinner is lighter.